thangarajvisolve/Sample/README.markdown

 Graylog2-Web Interface:

- * Download the recent version of web interface from the link [click here to download](https://github.com/Graylog2/graylog2-web-interface/downloads)
+ * Download the recent version of web interface from the link.[Click here to download](https://github.com/Graylog2/graylog2-web-interface/downloads)

  * Configure new web-interface (copy old configs, adapt new parameters, create new indexer.yml file with correct elasticsearch settings),